mne-tools/mne-cpp/README.md

     git clone git://github.com/mne-tools/mne-cpp.git

-If you don't have git installed, you can download a zip or tarball of the latest code: http://github.com/mne-tools/mne-cpp/archives/master
+If you don't have git installed, you can download a zip or tarball of the latest code: https://github.com/mne-tools/mne-cpp

 Building
 ==========

-To build the mne libraries `Qt5 beta <http://releases.qt-project.org/qt5.0/beta1/>`_ is required.
+To build the mne libraries [Qt5](http://qt-project.org/downloads) is required.

     Build and install Qt5.